 California Condors are the largest soaring birds in North America, with a wingspan of over nine feet.
 During the days of mammoths and saber-toothed cats, they thrived over much of the continent.
 Two hundred years ago, condors were found from California to southern British Columbia.

 But by 1987, there were only 27 California Condors left, and these were held in captivity, to foster the species’ return to the wild.
-Today, there are more than 230 free-flying condors living in the wild, and another 200-plus in captivity.
+Today, there are more than 300 free-flying condors living in the wild, and around 200 or so in captivity.
 Yet the wild population is not self-sustaining.

 Unlike many species, the condor’s main survival problem is not habitat loss - it’s high mortality due to lead poisoning.
-Condors eat animal carcasses, often containing lead from hunters' bullets.
-But a state law passed in California in 2013 aims to eliminate the use of lead completely by 2019.
-That’s a change that could enable condors to once again thrive and soar in the Golden State.
+Condors eat animal carcasses, which can contain lead from hunters' bullets.
+But a California state law banning the use of lead took effect in 2019.
+This change could help condors once again thrive and soar in the Golden State.

 ###